yaptide/yaptide/docs/persistency.md

 docker exec -it yaptide_flask bash -c "cd /usr/local/app && python -c 'from yaptide.application import create_app; app = create_app(); app.app_context().push() or print(app.extensions[\"sqlalchemy\"].engine.url.render_as_string(hide_password=False))'"
 ```

-The code above is implemented as a handy onliner, the code may look tricky, epecially the `app.app_context().push() or` part.
+The code above is implemented as a handy onliner, the code may look tricky, especially the `app.app_context().push() or` part.
 The reason for that hacking is simple.
 Regular methods to get the DB URL require the application context.
 This is usually achieved using `with app.app_context():` construct, which is not possible in the oneliner.

 Knowing the DB URL, you can connect to the DB using any DB client, e.g. `psql` or `pgadmin`.
 You can also use the `db_manage.py` script from the `yaptide/admin` directory.
 For example, to list all users in the DB, you can use the following command from outside the container: